-Students wishing to renew their current room or apartment can do so on March 19th.
+Students wishing to renew their current room or apartment can do so on March 17.
 In the apartments, students must have a roommate group with at least one additional on-campus student to participate in this round.
-There are not assigned times for round one – students may renew their room at any time during the window for this round.
+There are no assigned times for round one – students may renew their room at any time during the window for this round.
 The group leader must be the individual currently living in the room or apartment you wish to live in.
 If multiple individuals wish to renew their current space, seniority will be determined by time in room and current class standing.
 You will be able to view profile responses and gender of other students already assigned to a space when making your room selection.

 Example: You currently live in Goldfine A201 and you want to return to Goldfine A201.

-Round Two: New Room, Same Building Complex, Wednesday, March 21st,9 AM – Thursday, March 22nd, 4 PM
+Round Two: New Room, Same Building Complex, Thursday, March 19, 9 AM - 4 PM

 Students wishing to select a new room in their current building complex can do so in Round Two.
 (Building complexes are defined by the area of campus you live in.
 The locations on campus are: Burntside, Goldfine, Griggs, Heaney, Ianni, Junction, Lake Superior Hall, Oakland A, Oakland B, Vermilion.)
 Roommate groups of at least 2 people are required for this round - individuals will participate in round four.
 Students may pull in new students who currently live in other locations through roommate groups.
 Group Leaders will be randomly assigned a time slot for this round of room draw.
-The group leader must be currently living in the location you would like to select for next year.
+The group leader must be currently living in the building complex you would like to select for next year.

 Example: You currently live in Oakland A and you want to live in a different room in Oakland A next year.

 Students wishing to select a new room in a new location will participate in Round Three.
 Roommate groups of at least 2 people are required for this round - individuals will participate in round four.
 Students should form roommate groups with those individuals that they wish to live with.
 Group Leaders will be randomly assigned a time slot for this round of room draw, with priority given to students currently living in the apartments.
 If possible, the group leader should be the student with the highest academic class year standing currently living in the apartments.
 You will be able to view profile responses and gender of other students already assigned to a space when making your room selection.

 Example: You currently live in Griggs and you want to live in Junction next year.

-Student who did not participate in a prior round will be able to select from remaining spaces during Round Four.
+Individual students and groups who missed their time slot in a prior round will be able to select from remaining spaces during Round Four.
 Time slots are not assigned.
 Individuals may select a space in a Residence Hall or an Apartment during this round.
 You will be able to view profile responses and gender of other students already assigned to a space when making your room selection.